shawaiz-khan/basic-node-express-api/README.md

    ```

 ## License
-This project is for learning purposes as part of the Node.js and Express course.
+This project is for learning purposes as part of the Node.js and Express course under the [MIT License](LICENSE).